 The Cromer Lighthouse circular walk is a fantastic beach, cliff and heathland walk on the North Norfolk Coast with breath-taking views over this beautiful part of Norfolk.

 The Norfolk Coast Path used to end at Cromer, but with extensions added in 2014 and 2016, it now comes to an end on the Norfolk/Suffolk border at Hopton-on-Sea.
-This route I take you along is part of The Paston Way which is a continuous route, (taking in sixteen churches and their towns, including Overstrand which is where this particular walk starts, but also a small part of the Norfolk Coast Path as well.
-You can of course start the walk from Cromer along the beach until you find the steps up to the top of the cliff and continue to follow the directions given.
+However, this route I take you along is part of The Paston Way which is a continuous route, (taking in sixteen churches and their towns, including Overstrand) but this Cromer Lighthouse circular walk also takes in a small part of the Norfolk Coast Path as well.

 If you'd like to know how you can enjoy a walking holiday along the Norfolk Coast Path, or the Peddars Way, please click here.